What Is Galvanized Piping?

 What Are Common Problems With Galvanized Plumbing?

-Due to the likelihood that most galvanized steel pipes used for residential hot and cold water plumbing are at least 40 years old (and possibly many decades older), it is highly likely that these pipes have reached the end of their expected service life.
+Most galvanized steel pipes used in residential hot and cold water plumbing are at least 40 years old—and in many cases, much older.
+It's very likely these pipes have reached the end of their expected service life.
 Outdated galvanized plumbing can lead to several problems, including:

 • Rusty and discolored water: As rust and scale within the pipes flakes off, you can often get rusty colored water (or rusty tasting water) at your water outlets.